Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 After the diagnosis has been confirmed, therapy is planned.
 In order to design an individual, risk-adapted treatment regimen for the patient, certain factors influencing the patient’s chance of recovery (prognosis) – called risk factors or prognostic factors – are being considered during treatment planning (risk-adapted treatment strategy).

-Important prognostic factors are the subtype of ALL (see chapter „Types of ALL“), the extent of leukemia cell spread throughout the body at diagnosis, the response of the disease to treatment, and the patient’s age.
-The exact knowledge of the tumour type helps the caregiver team to assess how sensitive the tumour cells might be to the chemotherapy and thus, how intensely patients need to be treated in order to keep the risk of relapse as low as possible.
+The exact knowledge of the ALL type helps the caregiver team to assess how sensitive the leukaemia cells might be to the chemotherapy and thus, how intensely patients need to be treated in order to keep the risk of relapse as low as possible.
 Extent of the disease and response to treatment impact the decision whether, aside from chemotherapy, additional treatment methods (for example cranial radiation or high-dose chemotherapy followed by stem cell transplantation) are necessary to increase the probability of cure.

 All these factors are included in treatment planning in order to achieve the best outcome possible for each patient.
 Hence, each individual clinical situation is crucial for assigning a patient to a treatment group (standard risk, medium risk, high risk group) and for choosing the optimal treatment protocol.